ahusejn1/TeamApple_Big_Scale_Analytics/README.md

  - Removal of numbers
  - Lemmatization

+Then, we imported the data into AutoML to build the model.

 Confusion Matrix

 |   | A1  | A2  | B1  | B2  | C1  | C2  |